nickfw86/daily-orders/README.md

 This app should be run once every 24 hours, as suppliers generally want to recieve order reports on a daily basis.

 I used this project as an opportunity to learn some docker basics.
 This app was containerized and added to my container registry on GCP.
-I plan to use the docker image to deploy to cloud run or to a VM.
-Currently, the docker image runs fine locally.
+Using docker image to deploy to cloud run or to a VM.